aosabook/500lines/contingent/contingent.markdown

-We will give the `Project` a `_todo` set with which to remember every task for which at least one input value has changed, and that therefore requires re-execution.
+We will give the `Project` a `_todo` set with which to remember every task for which at least one input value has changed, and which therefore requires re-execution.
-Because only tasks in `_todo` are out-of-date, the build process can skip running any other tasks unless they appear there.
+Because only tasks in `_todo` are out-of-date, the build process can skip running any tasks unless they appear there.

 Again, Python’s convenient and unified design